sebkln/content_slug/Documentation/Configuration/Setup/Index.rst

 Assemble the :typoscript:`fragmentIdentifier` variable
 ======================================================

-This variable is available in all Fluid templates of EXT:fluid_styled_content and allows to configure the complete URL fragment at a central place.
+This variable will be available in every content element template and allows to configure the complete URL fragment at a central place.

 .. attention::